chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ## Section IV: Risk Management and Margining Systems

 Understanding market participants and their motivations provides crucial context, but successful trading ultimately depends on managing risk effectively.
-The margining systems and risk controls that exchanges implement—and how you navigate them—often determine whether profitable strategies remain viable over time.
+The margining systems and risk controls that exchanges implement (and how you navigate them) often determine whether profitable strategies remain viable over time.

 ### Understanding Margin Modes